Polish president vetoes controversial media law decried by U.S.

 Nearby Hungary serves as an example of what can happen to media independence under populists.
 There, allies of Prime Minister Viktor Orban’s government have bought up independent media outlets, turning them into government mouthpieces.

-“If this bill had gone through, it would have been a significant message to other media outlets that not only is dissent something that is not tolerated in a rhetorical manner,” Stanley said.
-“But it is also going to result in actual practical problems for these companies through the use of legislation like this.”
+“If this bill had gone through, it would have been a significant message to other media outlets that not only is dissent something that is not tolerated in a rhetorical manner,” Stanley said, “but it is also going to result in actual practical problems for these companies through the use of legislation like this.”

 Read more: